Studying without architectural barriers

 - Tutor support for PC operation / reader function

-For tests taken at Politecnico, please remember to bring your personal calculator and headphones with USB port.
+For tests taken in person at Politecnico, please remember to bring your personal calculator and headphones with USB port.

 For practical reasons we can provide extra time only at a certain time of the day of the test.
 If you cannot take the test at that specific time, please contact the Special Needs Unit.

 Please check the ministerial call for applications: additional time and calculator are normally guaranteed.

 If you require the assistance of a tutor, please report it well in advance by ticket.

 - L'Unione Italiana dei Ciechi e degli Ipovedenti is pleased to announce its participation in the "Campus Internazionale sulla Comunicazione e l’Informatica per giovani ciechi e ipovedenti ICC 2023."
 Anyone who would like to participate can find the information at the following document.

 - Notice of 05/09/2022: Bending Spoons, in partnership with the British non-profit Employability, is offering scholarships worth €10,000 each for students with disabilities interested in studying computer engineering: all information at: https://www.employ-ability.org.uk/students-and-universities/scholarships-mentorships/bending-spoons-scholarship/

 Deadline for applications: Sunday 29 January 2023 at 23:59 GMT

 - Università di Brescia, Announcement of competition for the awarding of 3 degree prizes to master's degree graduates, a.y.
 20/21: premio di Laurea Goi De Giacomi Buttarelli.
 The application must be submitted by 1 p.m. on 9 September 2022

 - Inclusion Job Day - Employment inclusion of people with disabilities: all live and fully online on the platform of Inclusion Job Day, the February 17, June 30 and October 27 editions of 2022